 M. Cristina Alcalde

 Her publications include her book, The Woman in the Violence: Gender, Poverty, and Resistance in Peru (2010), La mujer en la violencia (Spanish edition, published in 2014 by the Instituto de Estudios Peruanos and the Fondo Editorial de la Universidad Católica del Perú), and a co-edited book (with J. Zavala), Visiones del Perú de académicos peruanos en Estados Unidos (Visions of Peru of Peruvian Academics in the United States) (2008).
 She is also co-editor, with Susan Bordo and Ellen Rosenman, of Provocations: A Transnational Reader in the History of Feminist Thought (2015, University of California Press).

 She has also published articles in the journals Meridians: Feminism, Race, Transnationalism; the Journal of Latin American and Caribbean Anthropology; Latin American Perspectives; Journal of Consumer Culture; Latino Studies; JARM: Journal of the Association for Research on Mothering; Men and Masculinities; the Journal of Popular Culture; Journal of Gender Studies; Chicana/Latina Studies, and Feminist Formations.
-Her work has also appeared in book chapters in collections including Local Violence, Global Media: Feminist Analyses of Gendered Representations and Anthropology at the Front Lines of Gender-Based Violence, and Teacher, Scholar, Mother: Re-Envisioning Motherhood in the Academy.
+Her work has also appeared in book chapters in collections including Local Violence, Global Media: Feminist Analyses of Gendered Representations, Anthropology at the Front Lines of Gender-Based Violence, and Teacher, Scholar, Mother: Re-Envisioning Motherhood in the Academy.

 During April-July 2013, she was an invited professor in the Gender Studies Program at the Pontificia Universidad Católica del Perú, where she taught a short seminar on feminicide and intersectionality.

-She is currently focusing on research for a book project on return migration to Peru.
+She is currently focusing on multisited research for a book project on Peruvian migration, including return migration.
 She has conducted research in Peru, the U.S., Canada, and Germany for this project.
-Her other current projects center on migration in the U.S. South and on Latino masculinities.
+She has a longstanding interest in studies of violence and exclusion.

 2014 La mujer en la violencia: Género, pobreza, y resistencia en el Perú.
 Lima: Instituto de Estudios Peruanos and Fondo Editorial de la Pontificia Universidad Católica del Perú.
 (Spanish edition of The Woman in the Violence)